beberlei/license-manager/README.md

 there is no CMS to help you change the content.

 The best way to do this is by overriding them via ``app/Resources/DoctrineBundleLicenseManagerBundle/views``

+To import a repository run "app/console license:import [url to repository]"